Artificial Intelligence (AI) and the literature review process: Welcome

 However, the QAA briefing paper recognizes that if you present the output of generative AI tools as your own work, there is a clear challenge to academic integrity.

+The student AI guidelines recognize that AI tools can be helpful in assisting learning.
 You can use an AI tool in the preliminary stages of your assignment process, for instance to brainstorm, as well as planning/researching to identify relevant sources.
+There is evidence that models such as ChatGPT are really useful in this respect and there is no need to cite the AI tool.

 Most current assignment briefs will only permit very limited use of AI tools.